GEOS270/Module6/docs/Content_Part4.md

 ---
 layout: default
 title: Resolution and Error
-parent: Lecture Content
+parent: Uncertainty and Ethics
-has_children: True
+# has_children: True
 nav_order: 4
 ---